tenjavacontest/blablubbabc/README.md

-BookCommand contains the submission for the UTS 0800 contest.
+BookCommand contains the submission for the UTC 0800 contest.
 This plugin simple executes commands, line by line, from (command-)books.
 Usage: an admin (or player with the 'commandbooks.edit' permission) can create "CommandBooks" by simply writing in the first line of a book "Command Book".